angrbrd/hyperledger-fabric-basics/README.md

 ### Install Git

-You need to install Git in order to clone the repository containing the  Docker images for running the Hyperledger Fabric as well as the sample program in this repository.
+You need to install Git in order to clone the repository containing the  Docker images for running the Hyperledger Fabric network as well as the sample program in this repository.

 To install Git, follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for the specific system that you are running on.
 Next, install the Git Large File Storage (Git LFS) plug-in from [here](https://git-lfs.github.com/) as the chaincode dependency file (`vendor.zip`) you will be downloading from this repository is quite large and had to be stored in Git LFS.